 Instead, you’ll just get a generic message that says your profile has been suspended for quality issues.

 Meaning, that it’s your responsibility to go through Google’s guidelines for representing a business profile online and figure out what you did wrong and fix it to get your profile reinstated.

-Remember, Google is constantly updating their terms of service, so even if you followed the rules at one time, there might be something new that you’re not aware of.
+Remember, Google is constantly updating its terms of service, so even if you followed the rules at one time, there might be something new that you’re not aware of.